mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 ### Can Hops be used with Grasshopper Player to make commands?

-Yes, Hops functions can use Context Bake and Context Print components to create Rhino commands in Grasshopper Player..
+Yes, Hops functions can use Context Bake and Context Print components to create Rhino commands in Grasshopper Player.

 ### Does hops support parallel processing?